idomizrachi/Regen/README.md

 ## Installation

-After cloning\download the project, use:
+After cloning\download the project, run:

 `xcodebuild install`

-to install regen to /usr/local/bin
+And `regen` will install to `/usr/local/bin`

 ## Usage